 - 2 - the second numeric digit represents the different types of report options derived from the same template.
 This can be a different sorting sequence, different input selection options, or different columns to be included on the report.

 - 3 - the third digit is the variance of each type of report.
 The value zero means this is the original report developed by Netcellent or your developers.
-Other values (greater than zero) are revisions of the report made by you.
+Other values (greater than zero) are variances of the report made by you.
 You can, for example, change to different sorting, selection and columns options and save your own version of the report.
 Netcellent or your developer may change the reports that end with zero in the future, but your derived reports that do not end with the zero will never be overridden.

 If the report developer included an abstract of the report, it will show up in the Abstract column.
 If it is truncated (having trailing ... ), hovering the mouse over the cell will show the entire abstract.